dfaile/Nobl9-github-action/docs/action-setup.md

 - **Required:** Yes
 - **Example:** `nobl9-client-12345`
 - **How to obtain:**
-  1. Go to Nobl9 Console > Settings > API Keys
+  1. Go to Nobl9 Console > Settings > Access Keys
   2. Create a new API key or use existing one
   3. Copy the Client ID